 Freedom Tower – Museum of Art and Design

 Just a short stroll from Bayside Marketplace is the Miami time capsule that is the Freedom Tower.
-This historic national landmark was once known as the Ellis Island of the South for its role as the assistance center for Cubans seeking exile from 1962 to 1974.
+This historic national landmark was once known as the Ellis Island of the South for its role as the assistance center for Cubans seeking exile.

-You can now visit the historical building, now part of Miami Dade College, showcasing exhibitions ranging from sculptures to paintings, films, and photography.
+You can now visit the historic building, part of Miami Dade College, showcasing exhibitions ranging from sculptures to paintings, films, and photography.

 Pérez Art Museum Miami

 Pérez Art Museum Miami (PAMM) is a contemporary art museum dedicated to 20th and 21st-century works of art.
 The museum’s permanent collection features nearly 3,000 works of art, all displayed throughout eight galleries.

 Check the museum’s website before you visit, as there’s always a rotating lineup of temporary exhibitions that are worth a look at during your tour of downtown Miami’s best museums.